The OK Thing to Do on Sunday Afternoon Is to Toddle in the Zoo

 The OK Thing to Do on Sunday Afternoon Is to Toddle in the Zoo (在動物園散步才是正經事) is the debut album by the Hong Kong-based indie pop band My Little Airport in 2004.
 The title song is adapted from an 1871 Victorian street ballad and music hall monologue "Walking in the Zoo" by The Great Vance.
+The album was written and produced by the duo P (林阿P) and Nichole (區健瑩), who make up My Little Airport.
+The music magazine MCB describes it as an album with "Fresh and dreamy electronic music, featuring sometimes smooth and sometimes interesting piano sounds, and a sweet and sincere female lead singer".
+The album uses a lot of sounds from toy Casio keyboards, creating a whimsical and playful sound reminiscent of childhood.